Sikhs, their Gurus and a Brief History

 maintaining the large army that the sixth Sikh Guru had amassed, yet

-avoiding military conflict.
-He supported moderate Sufism instead of
+Guru - hunted, but never killed.
+He supported moderate Sufism instead

 the Mughals by changing the text of the Sikhs scripture, and nominated